RickyCurci/Portfolio/README.md

 Hy my name is Riccardo, i'm 14 years old and i come from Italy.
 I started study CODE two years ago.

-My first code language was BATCH, yah the window scripting language.
-I rember my first program in batch, it was a SUPERQUIZ like that a telvision program for exmple: Avanti Un Altro or The Wall (is an italian quiz).
+My first programming language was BATCH, yah the Window scripting language.
+I rember my first program in batch, it was a SUPERQUIZ like that a telvision program for exmple: Avanti Un Altro or The Wall (an italians quiz).
 After that i create an calculator and matrix efect, after put this tool in a only one program, caled that THE MENU; in this program i started implement a mini video-games but i never finish write the code.